kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/09 - Calendars that (actually) predict the future/Mayan Cyclical Calender.md

 ## Calendar Round

 The Haab’ and Tzolk’in overlap every 52 Haab’ years (18980 days).
-Everyone got a new calendar at this point, and they did have 18980 day long calendars.
+Everyone got a new calendar at this point, and they did have 18980 day long calendars (~ 52 years)

 ## Long Count